• Skip to primary navigation

 Calories:403kcal

-Easy Black Bean Enchiladas Verde is a weeknight stovetop dinner with veggies, like zucchini, corn and poblanos with black beans and green salsa verde.
+No-roll Vegetarian Enchiladas Verde is a weeknight stovetop dinner made in a skillet with veggies like zucchini, corn and poblanos with black beans and green salsa verde.
+Pan-fried corn tortilla strips make these no-roll enchiladas simple to pull together.
 Full of flavor, texture and a bit of Monterey jack cheese, cooking in one pan makes clean-up a snap!
-This recipe is vegetarian and gluten free.

 Ingredients